davidwilson1980/arLed/README.md

-# XLed
+# arLed

-XLed is a fork from WLED for ESP-32 arduino modules
+arLed is a fork from WLED for ESP-32 arduino modules

 TODO: